Juanesb230/VTOL_PIDcontrol/README.md

 </p>

 <p align="justify">
 The GUI and Control system was designed in LABView, and the Arduino is used as data add-on card.
-The control positions the system at a specific angle, the sensor that measure this angle is the potenciometer and the signal control (PWM) moves the motor.
+The control positions the system at a specific angle, the sensor that measure this angle is the potenciometer and the signal control (PWM) moves the motor with driver L298.
 </p>

 ## 4. Results